browserid-dev/browserid-docs/getting-started/setup-browserid.md

 :::

+<sub>Learn more about the `generateKeys` function [here](/web-sdk/generate-keys).</sub>

 ## Registering the browser

+In order to register the browser in a secure way, you need to create an API that will handle the registration of the browser.
+Once you have your API ready, you can create a _challenge_ via the SDK and verify the browser from client-side.

+### Create an API to register the browser with BrowserID

 Grab your `projectId` and `apiKey` from the [BrowserID dashboard](https://dash.browserid.dev) and use them to initiate a new instance of the `Backend` class.

 ::: warning
 It's highly recommended to register the `publicKey` with your backend/server-side API so that you do not expose your api key on the client-side.

-Not doing so will expose your api key to the client-side and allow anyone to register a browser for your project.
+Not doing so will expose your api key to the client-side and allow anyone to register a browser for your workspace.
 :::

 :::tabs